 Suspended operations

-The President or the President’s designee(s) may declare a temporary suspension of any or all University operations due to an emergency situation that adversely affects University operations, public health, or the well-being and safety of employees and students.
+The President or delegated authority may suspend University operations due to an emergency that adversely affects University operations, public health, or the well-being and safety of employees and students.
 Events which might require suspending operations include, but are not limited to:

 When a decision to suspend operations has been made, information will be shared through the UW Alert System and on the University of Washington Home Page.
 You can also call the UW Information Lines at 206-UWS-INFO (206-897-4636) or toll-free 1-866-897-4636.

-Telework may be a feasible option both for employees in essential positions and for employees who would not normally work during a suspension of operations.
-Employees may telework during suspended operations as long as they have the advance written approval of their supervisor or manager.
+Telework may be a feasible option for employees in essential and nonessential positions during suspended operations.
+Employees may telework during suspended operations as long as they have the advance written approval of their manager.

 Prepare your department